hongybun/qemu_passthrough_scripts/README.md

 Ubuntu will not be able to use the dGPU at all when the VM is on.
 This is expected behavior due to the implementation of the gpu-passthrough.
 If the dGPU is needed for tasks in Ubuntu, make sure to first shut down the VM.
 This guide is written for beginners in mind and therefore designed to minimize terminal navigation/use, with nano used to edit files.
 More advanced users can follow the instructions however they’re used to.
 Sometimes if the computer is left off for too long goes to sleep too many time (unconfirmed), the VM will crash and cause the GPU drivers to be unavailable, required a multi-restart process.

 ### Known issues
-Requires two restarts if the display driver crashes or is unavailable when Ubuntu is shut down or restarted.
+Requires two restarts if the display driver ever crashes or is unavailable when Ubuntu is shut down or restarted (Can happen if VM crashes without handing the display driver back to Ubuntu).
 Brief black screens after Ubuntu starts and after logging in.
-Sometimes if the computer is left off for too long goes to sleep too many time (unconfirmed), the VM will crash and cause the GPU drivers to be unavailable, required a multi-restart process.
+Sometimes if the computer is left off for too long goes to sleep too many times (unconfirmed), the VM will crash and cause the GPU drivers to be unavailable, required a multi-restart process.

 ## 1. BIOS setup and Ubuntu installation

-Download the Ubuntu 24.04 LTS .iso and copy it onto a >8GB flash drive.
-Ideally format the flash drive as FAT32 before this for maximum compatibility with UEFI/BIOS. https://releases.ubuntu.com/noble/.
+Format a >8GB flash drive as FAT32 for maximum compatibility with UEFI/BIOS, download the Ubuntu 24.04 LTS .iso, and copy it onto the flash drive. https://releases.ubuntu.com/noble/.
 Shut down the computer and leave the flash drive plugged in.

 ### BIOS settings

-Start the computer and enter the BIOS by repeatedly pressing F2 (may be Del on some systems).
+Power on the computer and enter the BIOS by repeatedly pressing F2 (may be Del on some systems).

 Navigate to the Boot section in your BIOS and change the boot order so that the flash drive is first.
 While in the BIOS, ensure that the virtualization and Intel VT-d is enabled and the graphics are on dynamic mode.
 Save the BIOS settings and exit.